What are the GPRS support nodes consists of?

 1.2.
 Mobility Management:

-• Tracking Mobile Devices:
+• Mobile Devices Tracking:

-• Establishing and Maintaining Sessions:
+• Establishing and maintenance sessions:

 1.4.
 Authentication and Authorization:

-• Verifying User Identity:
+• VERIFYING User Identity:

-• SGSN interfaces with the Home Location Register (HLR) and Authentication Center (AuC) to authenticate and authorize mobile devices.
-It ensures that only authorized devices can access the GPRS network.
+• SGSN Interfaces with the Home Location Register (HLR) and Authentication Center (AUC) to Authenticate and Authorize Mobile Devices.
+It ensures that only authorized devices can access the gprs network.

 1.5.
-Quality of Service (QoS) Management:
+Quality of Service (QOS) Management:

 • Traffic Prioritization:

-• Bandwidth Allocation:
+• Bandwidth Allowance:

 1.6.
 Charging Information Collection:

-• Data Usage Monitoring:
+• Data User Monitoring:

-• SGSN collects information on the data usage of individual mobile devices.
+• SGSN Collects Information on the data Usage of Individual Mobile Devices.
 This information is crucial for billing purposes, allowing service providers to charge users based on their data consumption.

 1.7.
-Error Handling and Reporting:
+Error handling and reporting:

-• Detecting and Reporting Issues:
+• Detecting and reporting from:

 1.8.
-Tunneling and Encapsulation:
+Tunneling and encapsulation:

-2. Gateway GPRS Support Node (GGSN):
+2. Gateway GPRS Node support (GGSN):

 2.1.
 Packet Routing: